-- :smt-lib-version, :source, :license, and :category must be set exactly once, - :status must be set as many times as needed so that each occurrence of the command check-sat-assuming or check-sat in the benchmark is preceded (not necessarily immediately) by a corresponding :status info.12
+- :smt-lib-version, :source, :license, and :category must be set exactly once, - :status must be set as many times as needed so that each occurrence of the command check-sat-assuming or check-sat in the benchmark is preceded (not necessarily immediately) by a set-info command specifying its expected satisfiability status.
+Note that the same call to set-info can be used to provide the status for more than one call to check-sat-assuming or check-sat, if that status is the same.